sockeqwe/mosby/sample-mvi/README.md

  - Mobsy MVI (obviously) and RxJava 2 (required by Mosby MVI).
  - Retrofit 2 and Moshi (json parser)
  - Glide (for image loading)

+## Backend
+This sample app loads data from a "backend" which is not a real http server, but rather some static json files hosted in this repository (directory "server") on gihub.
+Therefore some computational stuff like "get all items of a certain category" must be "computed" on the client side.
+This is done in `ProductBackendApiDecorator` class.